Intempora/smartphone-sensors/README.md

 ## Getting started

 On your Android phone, download the SensorServer app : https://github.com/umer0586/SensorServer Other possibility, you can use the APK on this git to sideload this application.
+Beware, it is outdated. :)
 If you plan to use the GPS, make sure to activate the authorization on your phone to use the localisation.
 This is not enabled by default.

+## Dependencies

-You need to install the **websocket-client** python library, and not the websocket.
+You need to install the **websocket-client** python library in python3, and not the websocket.
+You should create a python virtual environment, this is good pratice, but not mandatory.

 ## PythonBridge component